Hinni/seq-input-mssql/README.md

 ## Update notice

-Update Seq.Input.MSSQL to provide structured properties for interoperability with other apps such as Seq.App.OpsGenie and Seq.App.Atlassian.Jira
+Update Seq.Input.MSSQL to provide structured properties for interoperability with other apps such as Seq.App.OpsGenie and Seq.App.Atlassian.Jira.

 ## Contributors